 In addition to this, businesses are required to make 15 payments per year taking around two hundred sixty-nine hours to deal with.

 Trading across borders

 As if the above was not enough, cross-border trading is not easy too.
 It takes 19 days to export and 18 to import because the authorities need ten days to process the required documents.
 Also, containers can get held up by customs clearance and technical control.

 Getting credit in Italy

-Unfortunately, Italy was severely struck by 2008 credit crunch, resulting in restricted capital flows for businesses.
-As a result, getting a credit in Italy is harder than in many other European countries.
-According to International Finance Corporation and the World Bank the country ranks only 119 by the ease of getting credit.
+Unfortunately, Italy was severely struck by the 2008 credit crunch, resulting in restricted capital flows for businesses.
+As a result, getting credit in Italy is harder than in many other European countries.
+According to International Finance Corporation and the World Bank, the country ranks only 119 by the ease of getting credit.

 Mistakenly, many entrepreneurs choose not to pay close attention to cultural differences.
 Not so obvious at first, yet traditions play a significant role when conducting business in Italy.
 You can start by mastering the Italian language as well as you can.

 The reason being is that Italian is the only accepted language for contracts and official documents.
 Even though luckily, translators are perfectly capable of helping you with this challenge, the knowledge of the local language can help you enter into a direct and more intimate relationship with your partners and earn their trust.